f2666/f2666.github.io/_pages/about.md

   - /about.html
 ---

-This is a page that shows my Minecraft Server and some informations about me.
+This is a page that shows my Game Server that use for play with my friend and some informations about me.